gkjohnson/time-logger-js/README.md

 # perf-profiler
-Utility library for tracking and tallying function calls in avascript
+Utility library for tracking and tallying function calls in javascript

 ### Use
 ```javascript